Hyrull/Sarge/README.md

 ###  Run it with node:
 1. Clone the repo.
-2. Remove the features you don't want from scripts/register-commands.js
+2. Remove the features you don't want from *scripts/register-commands.js*
-3. Populate .env - use my .env.example.
+3. Populate *.env* - use my *.env.example*.
 Don't need to populate fields of features you disabled.
 4. Run the following: `npm i` and  `node scripts/register-commands.js`.
 5. From now on, you can use `node src/sarge.js` to run Sarge locally.